 The Samsung The Frame 2022 has good black uniformity.
 There's a bit of backlight bleed and cloudiness towards the center, and sadly it doesn't have a local dimming feature to improve it.

 The Samsung The Frame TV has a narrow viewing angle.
 It means that the image looks inaccurate as you move off to the sides, so if you have it displaying a painting and you walk around, you won't see the same image as if you were right in front.

 The Samsung The Frame has impressive reflection handling.
 The main difference with this TV versus past Frame TVs or even most standard TVs is that it has a matte finish.
 It helps it absorb more light and reduce the amount of mirror-like reflections.
 The matte finish also gives the screen a more canvas-like effect, so artwork on the screen looks more realistic.
 The main downside to this screen finish compared to glossy TVs is that it introduces some haziness to images, but you have to be sitting close to notice any difference.

-The accuracy after calibration is fantastic.
+The Samsung The Frame 2022 has fantastic accuracy after calibration.
 Calibrating it fixes nearly all issues, but it still has problems with saturated blues, which is typical of LCD panels.
 Gamma is much better after calibration too.

 You can see our recommended settings here.

 The Samsung The Frame TV doesn't have any trouble upscaling lower-resolution 480p content, like from DVDs.